Virginia EBT Customer Service: How to Get Help & Common Issues

 How to Contact EBT Customer Service in Virginia

-• Phone: The primary EBT help desk is available 24/7 at 1-866-281-2448 for automated services like balance inquiries, PIN changes, and transaction history.
-You can also request a card replacement or speak to a representative.
-A dedicated Spanish-language line is available at 1-800-897-0668.
+Phone: The primary Virginia EBT customer service number is 1-866-281-2448.
+This line is available 24/7 for automated services like balance inquiries and transaction history, or to speak with a representative about replacing a card.
+A dedicated Spanish-language line is also available around the clock at 1-800-897-0668.

-For general agency questions, you can call the Virginia Department of Social Services main switchboard at 804-726-7000 on weekdays from 8 a.m. to 5 p.m.
+For general agency questions, you can contact the Department of Social Services main switchboard at 804-726-7000 on weekdays between 8 a.m. and 5 p.m.
 ET.

 Multi-Lingual Support